Rustixir/darkbird/README.md

 </div>

-**DarkBird is a Document oriented, concurrency, in-memory Storage, highly optimized for retrieve document very fast with indexing and taging feature also persist data to disk to avoid loss any data**
+**DarkBird is a Document oriented, realtime, in-memory storage , highly optimized for retrieve document very fast with indexing and taging feature also persist data to disk to avoid loss any data**